 - Refer to the How to Read Critically and Critical Thinking handouts available at the Writing Support to learn useful strategies.

 - Do not merely highlight your texts.
 Learn actively by making notes and mind mapping important concepts using key terminology.

 - Learn how to make sense of academic texts that appear complicated.

-- Attend the Writing Centre seminar on "Reading Academic Texts."
+- Attend the Writing Support seminar on "Reading Academic Texts."